-M. In the event that future County inspections of the subject property disclose noncompliance with any Conditions of this Approval or any violation of the County Code, the operator shall pay to the County the full cost of such County Inspections, including any follow-up inspections andlor necessary enforcement actions, up to and including Approval revocation.
+M. In the event that future County inspections of the subject property disclose non-compliance with any Conditions of this Approval or any violation of the County Code, the operator shall pay to the County the full cost of such County Inspections, including any follow-up inspections and/or necessary enforcement actions, up to and including Approval revocation.